Skip to main content

 "A good place to relax.
 Excellent facilities for motorhomes, and close to beaches and a coastal trail.
 Walk or bike along the seafront in the charming white-painted town of Grimstad, or explore the archipelago, which is full of beautiful islands and islets.
 Henrik Ibsen spent parts of his life in this southern town, and the Ibsen museum here is Norway’s oldest of its kind."

-Discover more about Grimstad and Southern Norway.
+Discover more of Grimstad and Southern Norway.

 8. Geiranger camping